Sheaffer-triumph/BioinfoKitchen/README.md

 bowtie2.sh : Prevalence and abundance analysis of viruses using bowtie2
 autoqsub.sh : A script to automate the delivery of sh
 auto-qsub.py : A python script for generating autoqsub.sh
-phagex : A script for generating an annotated pipeline of phage assembly, written in python
+phagex : A Python script designed to generate the assembly and annotation pipeline of phage genomes.
-bacx and back : Script for generating an annotation pipeline for bacterial assembly, written in python
+bacx and back : Script for generating a assembly and annotation pipeline for bacterial genomes, written in python
-Vmware.sh : A tutorial on creating your own virtual machine using vmware software
+Vmware.sh : A tutorial on creating your own virtual machine by using vmware software